igoosham/basic-websocket-client/README.md

 ## How to use

-Create file filename.html with only text in it:
+Create file filename.html with the following link in it:

 ``` html
 <script src="https://cdn.jsdelivr.net/gh/igoosham/basic-websocket-client/browserws.js"></script>
 ```

-open devTools and type in console:
+run it in browser you use for tests, open devTools and type in console:

 ``` javascript
 ws.url('wss://echo.websocket.org').send("hello world")
 ```

-you will see:
+you should see:

 ![echo-sample](/images/echo-sample.png)